kenstir/tortle/README.md

-# tortle - like qbittools but for Deluge and qBittorrent
+# tortle - torrent tool, like qbittools but for Deluge and qBittorrent

 I started tortle (`tt`) as a way to list the contents of Deluge server or qBittorrent server using Golang APIs and Cobra/Viper, and that became: